thomasfazzari1/zig-hll/README.md

 ## License

-This project is licensed under the MIT License - See [LICENSE](LICENSE) for details.
+This project is licensed under the Apache License 2.0 - See [LICENSE](LICENSE) for details.

 ## References